tuhh-softsec/code2DFD/README.md

   - `url`: the full URL of the repository to clone from (may be local path)
   - `local_path`: local directory to clone the repository to (without the repository name itself)
   - `commit`: hash of the commit to checkout and analyze; repository will be returned to the same commit it was in before analysis; if commit not provided, attempts to checkout `HEAD`
-- Technology profiles: same as in [example config](config/config.ini)
 - Analysis Settings (optional)
   - `development_mode`: boolean, turns on development mode